Mark Dever

-Mark E. Dever (born August 28, 1960) is a theologian and the senior pastor of the Capitol Hill Baptist Church in Washington, D.C., and the president of 9Marks (formerly known as the Center for Church Reform), a Christian ministry he co-founded "in an effort to build biblically faithful churches in America."
+Mark E. Dever (born August 28, 1960) is an American theologian and the senior pastor of the Capitol Hill Baptist Church in Washington, D.C., and president emeritus of 9Marks (formerly known as the Center for Church Reform), a Christian ministry he founded in 1998.
 Dever also taught for the faculty of Divinity at the University of Cambridge and also served for two years as an associate pastor of Eden Baptist Church in Cambridge.

 Biography

 Dever grew up in rural Kentucky where he was an avid reader.
 He began reading sections of the World Book Encyclopedia and the Harvard Classics before he was ten years old and based upon his reading and thinking considered himself an agnostic in his younger years.
 Later rereading and thinking about the Gospels and the change that he saw in the life of Jesus' disciples led him to become a Christian.

 Dever earned the degrees of Bachelor of Arts, magna cum laude, from Duke University, Master of Divinity, summa cum laude, from Gordon-Conwell Theological Seminary, Master of Theology from the Southern Baptist Theological Seminary, and Doctor of Philosophy in ecclesiastical history from Cambridge University and received J.B.
 Lightfoot Scholarship at Cambridge University from 1989 to 1991.
 Dever also taught for the faculty of Divinity at Cambridge University while serving for two years as an associate pastor of Eden Baptist Church.

 Dever is married with two adult children.